Azure/azure-sdk-for-net/sdk/mysql/Azure.ResourceManager.MySql/src/autorest.md

       $.MySQLServerIdentity.properties.userAssignedIdentities.additionalProperties['$ref'] = '#/definitions/UserAssignedIdentity';
       delete $.MySQLServerIdentity.properties.userAssignedIdentities.additionalProperties.items;
       $.ServerProperties.properties.privateEndpointConnections.items['$ref'] = '../../../../../../common-types/resource-management/v5/privatelinks.json#/definitions/PrivateEndpointConnection';
+  # An abstract model should not be flatten
+- from: common-types.json
+    where: $.definitions.OperationProgressResult
+    transform: >
+      $.properties.properties['x-ms-client-flatten'] = false;
   # Add a new mode for update operation
   - from: Configurations.json
     where: $.definitions